Calibrating a Digilent Test & Measurement Device

 Note: This calibration is available only on some devices.
 If does not appear in the calibration wizard, skip ahead to Step 6.

 Available on some devices, this calibration occurs entirely within the device itself, and no external connections or measurements need be made.
 Click Next to perform it and continue.

 6. Calibrate Waveform Generator 1

-The first thing you'll need to do calibrate is the first waveform generator.
+The first thing you'll need to do calibrate is the first waveform generator output channel at DC.
 To do this, connect the waveform generator 1 pin to your digital multimeter.